-Two common reactions to this lack of experience are that you might jump in to work immediately with a hammer without a plan, or conversely, you may feel so crushed by the amount of work ahead of you that you do nothing while the clock runs and holding costs threaten to put you in the poorhouse.
+Two common reactions to this lack of experience are that you might jump in to work immediately with a hammer without a plan.
+Conversely, you may feel so crushed by the amount of work ahead of you that you do nothing while the clock runs and holding costs threaten to put you in the poorhouse.

 This post attempts to provide a thorough explanation of the order of repairs that we use for planning our projects, though it’s important to note that every flip can vary considerably.
 That’s because every property has its own set of issues that can make repairs and scheduling unique to the project.